-The Board of Friends of Research4Life is composed of seven external Members.
+The Board of Friends of Research4Life is composed of nine external Members.
 There are also two ex-officio positions from Research4Life: the chair of the financial oversight committee and the chair of the fundraising committee.

 Library of the World Health Organization, retired